 Planning a trip to Disney World can feel like a monumental task.
 The vacation kingdom has four theme parks, Magic Kingdom, Epcot, Disney’s Hollywood Studios, and Disney’s Animal Kingdom, and countless other activities.
 To help you plan, we’ve created an all-encompassing guide to Disney World.
 Our planning guide will include our favorite times to go to Disney World, places to stay, park tickets, FastPass and attraction guides, itineraries, dining, and more.
 Most sections will include links to read further on a given topic.
 The goal of the post is to give you a quick summary of each subject and ways to learn more about it.
-We have a Disneyland travel guide already completed and a Tokyo Disney Resort guide will be coming in the following weeks.
+We also have a Disneyland travel guide and Tokyo Disney Resort travel guide if you are interested in visiting those resorts.

 As always, if there is something we didn’t cover and you have a question about then please leave a comment.
 I guess the place to get started, before we get to the categories, is a rough timeline of the steps it takes to plan a Disney World vacation.
 Here is our post on that subject.
 On to the categories!